madewithlinux/refsheets/csce441.md

 * when clipping convex polygons, you could end up with multiple polygons
 * sutherland-hodgman clipping
 	* clip polygon vs each edge of window individually
-	* TODO can this algorithm handle non-rectangular windows?
+		* thus can handle non-rectangular window, as long as the window is convex
 	* is not guaranteed to handle convex polygons correctly
 		* does not split into multiple polygons
 		* but usually looks about right